 Editor’s Note: This article is the first in a series on couples in business together.
+Learn about managing stressful times in part 2 and good communication in part 3.

 Roughly 10 years ago, Teresa and Gary Meares retired from the Jacksonville, Fla., sheriff’s office, he as a lieutenant, she as a sergeant thrice snubbed for promotion, despite qualifications that surpassed those of male colleagues who did advance.
 The couple established DGG Tactical, a company that sells body armor, police uniforms, holsters and pepper spray to law-enforcement agencies throughout the Southeast United States.